djpilot802/INTL/INTL Meeting Script.md

 >- Ctrl & - to zoom out
 >- Ctrl & 0 to reset zoom
 >- Ctrl click the Daily Reflection to open in a new tab

+Thanks for being a part of INTL, and we hope you have a great meeting!
+The script starts directly below.

 # It's Not Too Late Meeting Script